2snufkin/notes/React/Summery.md

+# Start Here

+## Mise en place
++ You must have Node.js installed

-# Creating a project
+## Creating a project
 it's much more complex then just creating an html + js file with vanilla JS since React code incluse syntax  that the browser doesn't understand, various optimizations should be applied before deployment, a react file has jsx extention which is not supported by browsers etc...
 So more complex project setup is resquired.
 To add to it,

 1. create a folder in the location that you want the code to reside
 2. use a boilerplate tool / boilerplate code from git